-• The River Trail is a one-mile loop trail to the Licking River, near the site where Daniel Boone and his men were captured by Shawnee Indians on a saltmaking expedition.
+The River Trail is a one-mile loop trail to the Licking River, near the site where Daniel Boone and his men were captured by Shawnee Indians on a saltmaking expedition.

 Our 18-hole, miniature golf course is perfect for family entertainment.
 The mini-golf course is open seasonally (weekends only after Aug.
 7th through Oct.
 30th) and dependent upon weather so please call ahead for hours of operation.

-Two picnic shelters (one with rest rooms), are available for rental up to three years in advance.
+Two picnic shelters (one with rest rooms), are available for rental up to two years in advance.
 Tables, grills, and playgrounds are located throughout the park for a great picnic outing.

 Children's playground located near the mini golf course and picnic shelter.